-2.21 Earnings per share
+2.20 Earnings per share

 Basic earnings per share is calculated by dividing the net profit or loss for the period attributable to equity shareholders by the weighted average number of equity shares outstanding during the year.
-Earnings considered in ascertaining the Company's earnings per share are the net profit for the year attributable to equity shareholders.
+Earnings considered in ascertaining the company's earnings per share are the net profit for the year attributable to equity shareholders.

-For the purpose of calculating diluted earnings per share, the net profit or loss after tax for the period attributable to equity shareholders and the weighted average number of equity shares outstanding during the year is adjusted for the effects of all dilutive potential equity shares, except where the results would be anti-dilutive.
+For the purpose of calculating diluted earnings per share, the net profit after tax for the period attributable to equity shareholders and the weighted average number of equity shares outstanding during the period is adjusted for the effects of all dilutive potential equity shares, except where the results would be anti-dilutive.

-2.22 Segment reporting
+Segment reporting